ix-ai/crypto-exporter/README.md

 The crypto-exporter also supports, in addition to the exchanges, reporting the account balance directly from (some) blockchains.

 ### ETH and ERC20 Tokens

+There are two different APIs that can be used for this: [etherscan.io](https://etherscan.io/apis) and [ethplorer.io](https://ethplorer.io/).
+The advantage of **ethplorer.io** is that it provides all the tokens per default, without having to manually supply the technical information about them.

+#### etherscan.io
 Support for ETH and ERC20 Tokens is implemented by querying the [etherscan.io API](https://etherscan.io/apis).
 The following environment variables are supported:

 | **Variable**             | **Default**                    | **Mandatory** | **Description**  |